kostovm/js-applications-exam-practice/README.md

    - **Features:**
      - User registration and login
      - Create, edit, and delete functionality for logged-in users
-     - Bonus functionality like search or buttons (varies per app)
+     - Like functionality for bonus points
      - **Practice server** and **HTML template** provided by SoftUni for the exam app

 2. **Practice Apps**